QuentinRa/blog.quentinra.dev/maths/optimization/uo/conjudate.md

 \]
 </div>

-In the first one we are good so let's check the second one.
+In the first one we are good, so let's check the second one.

 <div class="mathjax_process">
 \begin{cases}